 If you use the Mail app on your Mac, then you know there are some terrific features.
 And, when it comes to setting up email rules, you have a ton of flexibility.
-You can automatically move messages, flag them, reply to them, and more, by setting up rules.
+You can automatically move messages, flag them, reply to them, and more by setting up rules.

 This tutorial focuses on one certain rule that can be helpful for both personal and business situations.
 For instance, if you’re waiting on messages for planning a family trip, updating a report, or scheduling a class, you can make sure that you know the second that email arrives.

-Creating your Mail rule
+Create your Mail rule

 2) Choose the Rules tab in the pop-up window.